vandontduong/CARTEx/README.md

 [Grabski et al. 2023 Nature Methods](https://www.nature.com/articles/s41592-023-01933-9) describes the challenges with clustering analysis in scRNAseq.
 The standard procedure with Seurat is to perform principial components analysis on log-transformed, normalize counts, compute Euclidean distances between top principal components for every pair of cells, identify nearest neighbors for each cell, assign a weight to every pair of cells, and define clusters in a way to maximize modularity.
 Such an approach does not evaluate the likelihood of over- or under-clustering, so there could be falsely discovered or undetected clusters.

+[Ahlmann-Eltze and Huber 2021 Bioinformatics](https://pubmed.ncbi.nlm.nih.gov/33295604/) describes the robust fitting of Gamma-Poisson distribution to single-cell data, which has frequent zero and small values due to sparse sampling.